bewhaleapp/.github/profile/README.md

-# 🐋 BeWhale Organization
+## 🐋 BeWhale Organization

-Welcome to BeWhale - Your Advanced Crypto Asset Management Platform
+Welcome to BeWhale - Your Social Trading Mini-App

-## About Us
+About Us

-BeWhale is dedicated to providing cutting-edge solutions for cryptocurrency trading and asset management.
-Our platform helps users track, analyze, and optimize their crypto investments with precision and ease.
+BeWhale is a social trading mini-app, where users collect cards with real crypto portfolios of well-known investors and earn in-game currency by completing tasks.
+The cards allow users to copy whale strategies by distributing their balance across assets.
+The goal is to grow capital and showcase optimal returns by following market movements.
+The app will give users basic knowledge about crypto portfolio construction and ways to improve their investment performance.

 ## 🚀 Key Projects

-- **BeWhale WebApp**: Our main web application built with Next.js
-- **BeWhale Backend**: API service powering our platform
-- **BeWhale Bot**: Telegram bot for instant notifications and tracking
+BeWhale WebApp: Our main web application built with Next.js BeWhale Backend: API service powering our platform BeWhale Bot: Telegram bot for instant notifications and tracking

 ## 💻 Tech Stack